zitadel/zitadel/docs/docs/self-hosting/manage/production.md

 ZITADEL follows the principles that guide cloud-native and twelve factor applications.
 Logs are a stream of time-ordered events collected from all running processes.

-ZITADEL processes write the following events to the standard output:
+[ZITADEL is configurable](#default-zitadel-logging-config) to write the following events to the standard output:

-- Runtime Logs: Define the log level and record format [in the `Log` configuration section](#default-zitadel-logging-config)
+- Runtime Logs: Define the log level and record format in the `Log` configuration section.
-- Access Logs: Enable logging all HTTP and gRPC responses from the ZITADEL binary [by setting `LogStore.Access.Stdout.Enabled` to true](#default-zitadel-logging-config)
+- Access Logs: Enable logging all HTTP and gRPC responses from the ZITADEL binary by setting `LogStore.Access.Stdout.Enabled` to true.
 - Actions Execution Logs: Actions can emit custom logs at different levels.
 For example, a log record can be emitted each time a user is created or authenticated.
-If you don't want to have these logs in STDOUT, you can disable this [by setting `LogStore.Execution.Stdout.Enabled` to true](#default-zitadel-logging-config) .
+If you don't want to have these logs in STDOUT, you can disable this by setting `LogStore.Execution.Stdout.Enabled` to true.

 ### Default ZITADEL Logging Config